The Goal

 Day Two will focus on Teton County’s energy landscape, providing a deep dive into reducing energy use and emissions, and local sustainability initiatives.

-With a focus on driving actionable outcomes at the national, state, and local levels, the Jackson Hole Summit seeks to strengthen progress towards affordable and dependable energy, innovation, workforce development, thriving communities, healthy ecosystems, and delivering climate solutions.
+With a focus on driving actionable outcomes at the national, state, and local levels, the Jackson Hole Summit seeks to strengthen progress towards affordable and dependable energy, innovation, workforce development, thriving communities, and healthy ecosystems.

 Day 1